Skip to main content

 plaintextExample Prompt

-For mid-level managers in the tech industry, create a productivity improvement guide to help them better manage remote teams.
-Deliver this as a concise 5-point checklist with practical examples that can be implemented immediately.
+Action: Create a productivity improvement guide for remote team management.
+Purpose: To help mid-level tech managers boost team productivity while maintaining work-life balance.
+Expectation: Deliver this as a concise 5-point checklist with practical examples that can be implemented immediately, under 500 words.

 Usage Tips